Interleukin 20 receptor, alpha subunit: Signaling

 Receptors made up of IL20RA signal through a JAK-STAT signaling pathway.
 In this pathway, after a cytokine binds IL20RA and the beta subunit, JAKs linked to intracellular domains of IL20R activate and phosphorylate tyrosine residues found in the longer alpha chains of IL20RA.
 STAT then binds to docking sites created by JAK phosphorylation and becomes phosphorylated by JAK.
 STATs then dimerize and move to the nucleus to act as transcription factors.
 The specific genes expressed are dependent on the specific JAK, STAT, as well as by SOCS proteins, which can inhibit the JAK-STAT signal, regulating it.where the transcription factor STAT3 binds to IL20RA and STAT3 becomes activated.[1]
 IL20RA has multiple docking sites for STAT3.

-Link to Immune System and Disease
+Clinical significance

 Research indicates that IL20RA is found in some immune cells.
 For example, IL20RA is sometimes found in lung macrophages.
 Research indicates that IL20RA presence may be related to disease.
 In people with rheumatoid arthiritis, IL20RA is present in blood monocytes.

 IL20RA has also been linked with psoriasis, and atherosclerosis, all diseases associated with inflammation.
-The specific role of IL20RA in these diseases is unkown.
+The specific role of IL20RA in these diseases is unknown.